TrimSpa: Federal Trade Commission fine for false claims

 On January 4, 2007, the U.S. Federal Trade Commission announced that the marketers of TrimSpa had agreed to pay a settlement of $1.5 million in response to an FTC complaint of making unsupported claims in advertisements and were prohibited "from making any claims about the health benefits, performance, efficacy, safety, or side effects of TrimSpa, Hoodia gordonii, or any dietary supplement, food, drug, or health-related service or program, unless the claims are true, not misleading, and substantiated by competent and reliable scientific evidence."
 The FTC also announced similar settlements with the marketers of Xenadrine EFX, CortiSlim, and One-A-Day WeightSmart.

 Over-the-counter disclaimer

 The original TrimSpa and the new TrimSpa X32 are dietary supplements, regulated by the U.S. Food and Drug Administration (FDA).
 The FDA regulates dietary supplements under different rules than those governing prescription medicines and other over-the-counter products.
 Under these regulatory rules, TrimSpa products' safety and effectiveness are not reviewed by the FDA.
 Rather, TrimSpa's original parent company, Nutramerica Corp., and its original marketer and manufacturer, Goen Technologies Corp., were responsible for ensuring that their products were safe for public consumption.
 These same rules apply to the new owners.

 Celebrity endorsements

 Anna Nicole Smith and Melissa D. Gordon were spokesmodels for the product.

+TrimSpa was the primary sponsor for Greg Ray during the 2003 Indianapolis 500.
+Ray finished eighth, his career best finish in the 500.